-Press New button and select your drive category: iPOS Drives (all drives from the new iPOS line), Plug In Drives (all plug-in drives, except iPOS line), Open Frame Drives, (all open-frame drives except iPOS line), Closed Frame Drives (all close-frame drives except iPOS line), etc. If you do not know your drive category, you can find it on Technosoft web page.
+Press New button the new iPOS line), Plug In Drives (all plug-in drives, except iPOS line), Plug In Drives (all plug-in drives, except iPOS line), Open Frame Drives, (all open-frame drives except iPOS line), Closed Frame Drives (all close-frame drives except iPOS line), etc. If you do not know your drive category, you can find it on Technosoft web page.